 - At the base of the toes (metatarsophalagenal (MTP) joints) as they become subluxed (displaced partially out of joint)

 In addition, claw toes are often associated with forefoot pain (metatarsalgia), as the MTP joints commonly become subluxed in patients with pronounced claw toes.
+Subluxation is the upward displacement of the toe relative to the metarsal head or “ball of the foot.”
 This leaves the metatarsal heads prominent and subject to excessive overload.

 Clawtoe deformities typically involve all four lesser toes (toes 2-5).
 It is not uncommon for the second toe to have the most pronounced deformity, but a close look at all four toes will often demonstrate that the deformity is present in each toe (See Figure 1).
 It is uncommon for the big toe to develop clawing, although this does happen in certain conditions, including Charcot Marie Tooth disease.

 The term hammertoe is almost synonymous with claw toes.
-The main difference between these two conditions is the position of the MTP joint (in hammertoes this joint is not displaced).
-However, it is very difficult to clinically differentiate between the two, so they are often used interchangeably.
+The main difference between these two conditions is the position of the distal interphalangeal joint (DIP joint).
+In hammertoes this joint is extended and in a claw toe it is flexed.
+However, it can sometimes be difficult to clinically differentiate between the two.

 Most claw toe deformities can be treated non-operatively.
 The literature describes a number of potential treatments including:

 - Applying pads to the area involved.
-There are numerous commercially available devices, which can be highly effective in reducing the deformity and providing padding to the areas of prominence.
+There are numerous commercially available devices, which can be highly effective in reducing the deformity and providing padding or juloading the areas of prominence.

-- The use of the wide-toe box.
+- The use of the wide and deep-toe box.
 A shoe with more room up front might be better able to accommodate the deformity and make a huge difference in the patient’s symptoms.